stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 ### Render Pass

-We next implement the sub-pass domain object comprised of the colour and depth-stencil attachments used for that stage of rendering:
+A sub-pass is comprised of the colour and depth-stencil attachments used for that stage of rendering:

 ```java
 public class Subpass {